ARPOISE/ARpoise/README.md

 When showing the **POI** the ARpoise app downloads this asset bundle and loads the 3D Unity prefab of the **POI** from it.

-- Unity created 3D content of ARpoise can include all your scripts and animations.
+- Unity-created 3D content of ARpoise can include all your scripts and animations.
 Furthermore **POI**s can have ARpoise level animations like scale, rotation, and transformation to be started 'on load', 'on focus', or 'on click' of a **POI**.